kaiewiggins/kaiewiggins.github.io/_posts/2021-07-10-Short-Fiction-Overview.md

 - Sign up for free newsletter to get regular emails about competitions: [Winning Writers](https://winningwriters.com/ )
 - Sign up for free newsletter to get regular emails about competitions and story markets: [Freedom With Writing](https://www.freedomwithwriting.com/freedom/ and/or https://authorspublish.com/)
-- This link is specifically for markets that accept submissions by teens: [Magazines that Publish Children & Teens](https://authorspublish.com/16-magazines-that-publish-writing-by-children-and-teens/)
+- This link is specifically for markets that accept submissions by minors: [Magazines that Publish Children & Teens](https://authorspublish.com/16-magazines-that-publish-writing-by-children-and-teens/)
-- Kid/teen-only opportunities: [BAZOOF!
-Magazine](https://www.bazoof.com/submit/) (nonpaying?) and [StoryStudio Contests](https://www.storystudio.ca/write/)
+- Kid/teen-only opportunities (some are nonpaying, be wary of submission fees, and always read the terms and contracts): [BAZOOF!
+Magazine](https://www.bazoof.com/submit/), [StoryStudio Contests](https://www.storystudio.ca/write/), [Pen & Quill Summer Contest](https://www.pennquill.com/summercompetition)
 - Tracking services: [The Submission Grinder](http://thegrinder.diabolicalplots.com), [Submittable](http://Submittable.com), [Duotrope](http://duotrope.com) or just in Excel.
 (These sites can usually be used to search for opportunities as well.)

 ---